vytenisu/api-link/README.md

 In many cases it might be a good idea to extend _Api_ class provided by _API Link_.
 There are multiple benefits to this:

-- encapsulating configuration within extended class making it very simple to use.
+- encapsulating configuration within extended class making it very simple to use
 - overriding default auto-generated methods and injecting additional functionality before/after calls gives additional flexibility

 In order for extension to work properly, it needs to be done in a certain way: